-- Fixed Deposit offers guaranteed return to an investor, making the investment safe. - Fixed deposit are very liquid hence one can withdrew the money whenever one wants cash for various purpose like marriage, sickness and other urgent needs - Fixed deposits are very flexible in nature because one can have fixed deposit with maturity for 1 month or 1 year or 10 year. - Fixed deposit with any amount can be made by the investor

-- Biggest disadvantage of investing money in fixed deposit is that its returns are low.

-- If the inflation is very high fixed

-deposit investors are the worst hit as

-the return from fixed deposit may not be

-sufficient to cover the high expenses due
+11/1/ i i i m Fixed deposit • Fixed Deposit offers guaranteed return to an investor, making the investment safe.
+Fixed deposit are very liquid hence one can withdrew the money whenever one wants cash for various purpose like marriage, sickness and other urgent needs Fixed deposits are very flexible in nature because one can have fixed deposit with maturity for 1 month or 1 year or 10 year.
+Fixed deposit with any amount can be made by the investor • Biggest disadvantage of investing money in fixed deposit is that its returns are low.
+If the inflation is very high fixed deposit investors are the worst hit as the return from fixed deposit may not be sufficient to cover the high expenses due to inflation.
+If a person invests money in fixed deposits then he or she may not enjoy the benefits of diversification.
+Through premature withdrawal of funds from the fixed deposit results in some loss of interest income Fixed deposits are taxed at normal rates of taxation and hence one / of taxation and hence one cannot take the tax benefit from this investment.

-to inflation.

-- If a person invests money in fixed deposits then he or she may not enjoy the benefits of diversification.

-- Through premature withdrawal of funds from the fixed deposit results in some loss of interest income

-- Fixed deposits are taxed at normal rates of taxation and hence one cannot take the tax benefit from this

-investment.